 The impact of the slope is studied considering both 100% diffuse radiation (overcast conditions) and 100% direct radiation for various zenith solar angles θ_i.
 In all cases, the sun is located to the south.
 For an intrinsic direct albedo of 0.8, Fig. 3 shows the impact of the slope from -35°(north-facing) to 35°(south-facing).
 With direct illumination, the impact of the slope is considerable, and greatly increases with the solar zenith angle.
 For instance a sun-facing slope of 10° affects the albedo by +0.04, +0.13, and +0.42, at SZAs of 20°, 45° and 75° respectively.
-Neglecting the slope effect leads to detectable albedo errors of 0.01 or larger for slope inclinations larger than 2° , at a SZA of 20°.
-This inclination value drops to 0.7° and at a SZA of 45° and to 0.3° at SZAs of 20°, 45° and a SZA of 75° respectively.
-Such slopes are very small and barely visible to the eye in the field, yet have a detectable effect on the albedo.
-At SZA=70°, which is typical of winter at mid-latitudes, the apparent
+Neglecting the slope effect leads to detectable albedo errors of 0.01 or larger for slope inclinations larger than 2° at a SZA of 20°.
+This inclination value drops to 0.7° at a SZA of 45° and to 0.3° at a SZA of 75°.
+Such slopes are very small and barely visible to the eye in the field, yet have a detectable effect on the

-- albedo ranges from 0 to 1.6 over the investigated slope range, a two-fold variation with respect to the flat albedo value.
-At $SZA=45^{\circ}$, which is a typical angle during the melt period in many regions, the apparent albedo ranges between 0.25 to 1.1 for the various formulations.
-Even when the sun is high ($SZA=20^{\circ}$), albedo varies significantly from 0.4 to 0.9.
-Apparent albedo higher than 1.0 for the south-facing slopes may be surprising at a first glance, but it is mainly the consequence of the K factor - 25 which accounts for the higher interception probability of the sun beam by these slopes facing the sun compared to horizontal surfaces.
+- albedo.
+At SZA=70°, which is typical of winter at mid-latitudes, the apparent albedo ranges from 0 to 1.6 over the investigated slope range, a two-fold variation with respect to the flat albedo value.
+At SZA=45°, which is a typical angle during the melt period in many regions, the apparent albedo ranges between 0.25 to 1.1 for the various formulations.
+Even when the sun is high (SZA=20°), albedo varies significantly from 0.4 to 0.9.
+Apparent albedo higher than 1.0 for the south-facing slopes may be surprising at a first glance, but it is mainly the consequence of the K factor which accounts for the higher interception - 25 probability of the sun beam by these slopes facing the sun compared to horizontal surfaces.
 It is clear that apparent albedo (being higher or even lower than 1) must not be used for energy budget calculations as it is commonly done for a flat terrain.

 The differences between the scenarios appear on the graph starting from about a 10° slope (both north- and south-facing).
-For a slope of 35° , the maximum difference is 0.2 for SZA= 45° and 0.4 for SZA= 70° , which is very large.
-The lowest.
-The
+For a slope of 35° , the maximum difference is 0.2 for SZA= 45° and 0.4 for SZA= 70° .
+The smallest apparent albedo in south-facing slopes is for surrounding dark surfaces and mid-slope position of the sensor, because the downward looking sensor has a deficit

-30 smallest apparent albedo in south-facing slopes is for surrounding dark surfaces and mid-slope measurementsposition of the sensor, because the downward looking sensor has a deficit of incoming radiation due to the dark surface, while the upward looking sensor has an excess due to downward reflections from the upper slope.
-The opposite is observed for measurements estimated with surrounding snow taken and a sensor located near the top of the slope, because the downward looking sensor receives additional illumination from the horizontal area while the upward looking sensor is not affected by the slope.
+30 of incoming radiation due to the dark surface, while the upward looking sensor has an excess due to downward reflections from the upper slope.
+The opposite is estimated with surrounding snow and a sensor located near the top of the slope, because the downward looking sensor receives additional illumination from the horizontal area while the upward looking sensor is not affected by the slope.

-The slope effect is found to be maximum largest under direct illumination which applies well to, which occurs most in the near-infrared domain under clear-sky conditions.
-Under diffuse radiation (overcast conditions or in the blue and U.V.) the slope effect is null for the small slope formulation (bottom right panel in Fig. 3), very weak when the surrounding surfaces are covered by snow, and leads to a decreased albedo for a dark neighbourhood, but this decrease is generally smaller than the impact under direct illumination.
+The slope effect is largest under direct illumination, which occurs most in the near-infrared domain under clear-sky conditions.
+Under diffuse radiation (overcast conditions or in the blue and U.V.) the slope effect is null for the small slope formulation

+(bottom right panel in Fig. 3), very weak when the surrounding surfaces are covered by snow, and leads to a decreased albedo for a dark neighbourhood, but this decrease is generally smaller than the impact under direct illumination.